rossja/deicer/README.md

 The script will run for a potentially **verrrrry** long time depending on how much data you have (up to days), but will sleep 900 seconds in between checking for the status.

+Once all archives are deleted, the script will attempt to delete the vault itself.
+**This will almost certainly fail the first time** because S3 Glacier won't allow recently changed vaults to be deleted.
+The script will continue trying with an increasing wait time until it is able to delete the vault.

 ## options